Civil defense by country: United States

 The Office of Civilian Defense was set up May 20, 1941, by Executive Order 8757, to co-ordinate state and federal measures for protection of civilians in case of war emergency.
 The Federal Civil Defense Administration (FCDA) was organized on December 1, 1950, and distributed civil defense information until it was merged with FEMA in 1979.
 Between 1979 and 2001, the duties of Civil Defense were served by the Federal Emergency Management Agency (FEMA).
 FEMA was absorbed into the Department of Homeland Security in 2003.

 Asia

 China

 China continues to construct large public emergency shelters.
 Not less than three large (maximum capacity of around 8000) shelters are to be completed in the Shanghai area by 2012, with more planned.
 The ironic completion date of late 2012 has been dismissed as coincidence, with the true intent claimed to be a response to the 2008 Sichuan earthquakes, "as a precaution against possible natural disasters".

 Cyprus

 The Cyprus Civil Defense Force was established in 1964 in response to the Turkish bombings of Tilliria in order to protect the civilian population and to help it recover from the immediate effects of hostilities or disasters.

 Indonesia

-Badan Nasional Penanggulangan Bencana or loosely translated into English as Indonesian National Board for Disaster Management is the government agency that has the authority of managing disaster in the national scale.
+Badan Nasional Penanggulangan Bencana or loosely translated into English as National Agency for Disaster Countermeasure is the government agency that has the authority of managing disaster in the national scale.